 Most churches today offer some type of online tithing, whether that’s a form on their website, a giving kiosk, text-to-give, or a church app.
-Each of these solutions has unique strengths, and many tithing software programs bundle these services to give churches multiple options.
+Each of these solutions has unique strengths, and many tithing programs bundle these services to give churches multiple options.

-- The biggest benefits of tithing software
+- The biggest benefits of having a tithing software

-- How tithing software affects your church
+- How tithing programs affect your church

 - How to identify the features you need